MicrosoftDocs/learn/learn-pr/az-900/serverless-fundamentals/includes/3-analyze-decision-criteria.md

 As we noted previously, Azure Logic Apps was designed with orchestration in mind, from the web-based visual configurator to the pricing model.
 It excels at connecting a large array of disparate services via their APIs to pass and process data through many steps in a workflow.

 It's possible to create the same workflow using Azure Functions, but it might take a considerable amount of time researching which APIs to call and how to call them.
-Azure Logic Apps has already compontentized these so that you only supply a few details and the details of calling the necessary APIs is abstracted away.
+Azure Logic Apps has already componentized these API calls so that you only supply a few details and the details of calling the necessary APIs is abstracted away.

 ## Do you need to execute custom algorithms or perform specialized data parsing and data lookups?